Tiratricol: Legal status

+Tiratricol is not approved for sale in Canada or the United States.
+It was once an approved medication in Brazil, but its marketing authorization was suspended in 2003, effectively prohibiting its sale.
+Tiratricol is available in France for therapy of thyroid hormone resistance and adjuvant therapy of thyroid cancer.

+In December 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Emcitate, intended for the treatment of MCT8 deficiency (Allan-Herndon-Dudley syndrome).
+The applicant for this medicinal product is Rare Thyroid Therapeutics International AB.
+Emcitate is a hybrid medicine of Téatrois, which has been authorized in France.
+Emcitate contains the same active substance as Téatrois but has a different indication.
+Tiratricol was authorized for medical use in the European Union in February 2025.

+Research

-It has been investigated for use in reducing goiter.
+Tiratricol has been investigated for use in reducing goiter.

 It has also shown some effectiveness in reducing the atrophy caused when using corticosteroids.

 Tiratricol has also been widely marketed, under various trade names, as a weight loss aid.
 In 1999 and 2000, the United States Food and Drug Administration and Health Canada both issued warnings to the public regarding the use of dietary supplements containing tiratricol.